 Training for Staff

-Training is conducted for team members to ensure an understanding of the signs of modern slavery and to explain whistleblowing.
-On-line training modules were developed during the course of this year and have been rolled out throughout the business, allowing us to monitor the compliance and understanding of team members regarding Modern Slavery much more easily.
+Training is conducted for team members as part of a new starter’s induction to ensure an understanding of the signs of modern slavery and to explain whistleblowing.
+On-line training modules have been developed and have been rolled out throughout the business, allowing us to monitor the compliance and understanding of team members regarding Modern Slavery much more easily.
 In addition, face to face training continues to be carried out.
 All senior managers attend a Health and Safety for Managers course which provides additional training.
 The topic is reviewed during regular HR team conference calls.

 HPH has a dedicated compliance team, which consists of involvement from the following departments: